siemens/ix/packages/documentation/docs/controls/buttons/_link-button_styleguide.md

 ## Behavior in context
 - **Interaction:** Link buttons can be triggered by pressing anywhere within the button area.
 When link buttons are focused, they can be triggered by pressing `Enter`.
 - **Placement:** We typically place link buttons below or next to related content but not within paragraphs.
-You can place multiple link buttons on top of each   other to create a link list.
+It's also possible to place multiple link buttons on top of each other to create link lists.
-- **Line length:** Link buttons don't support line break or text truncation.
+- **Line length:** Link buttons cannot support line break or text truncation.
 Link button texts are displayed in one line.
-In case of insufficient space, the complete link text is not visible.
+If there is not enough space, the complete link text is not visible.

 ## States
-Link buttons can take five states: Default, hover, active, disabled and focused.
+Link buttons take five states: Default, hover, active, disabled and focused.
 On hover, the link destination is shown.
-In disabled state, link buttons are visually displayed but don't offer any user interaction.
+In a disabled state, link buttons are visually displayed but don't offer any user interaction.

 ![States](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1507-9250&mode=design&t=5MYmq6zAbfw7xIkC-11)